aesha1456/SMS_FILTER_AI/README.md

 This SMS filter system combines **AI classification**, **domain analysis**, and **configurable whitelisting** to deliver **lightning-fast**, **accurate**, and **secure** SMS filtering.
 Tested on a balanced dataset with perfect accuracy and stress-tested under load, it is ready for deployment in real telecom-grade environments.

----

-Would you like me to also **design a professional project logo/banner (with text + icon)** for the README so it looks visually unique and polished?